-The fabulous Punakha Dzong, one of the most spectacular and important in the kingdom, is situated at the confluence of two rivers.
-In 1994 there was a major flood in the town which caused a lot of damage to the dzong but it has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
+You start your day at Punakha Dzong, one of the most spectacular and important in the kingdom as well as being one of the most picturesque.
+It is situated at the confluence of two rivers - the Mo Chu and the Pho Chu.
+Damaged by flooding in 1994, the dzong has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
 You are normally allowed into the dzong unless there are VIPs visiting.